Sui Portfolio Tracking: The Object-Centric Coin Model (2026)

 6. Reconcile at object level to the chain, then aggregate, with an audit trail.

-Wag3s Folio models Sui holdings as sets of owned Coin objects, follows split-and-create lineage on transfers, aggregates objects into a logical position, and applies your jurisdiction's cost-basis method with internal transfers classified as non-disposals.
+Wag3s Folio models Sui holdings as sets of owned Coin objects, follows split-and-create lineage on transfers, pairs merges and self-splits correctly, accounts for the storage rebate in gas, and applies your jurisdiction's cost-basis method with internal transfers classified as non-disposals.
 See the Folio product page.

 Further reading